PupuGod/DP4GNIO/README.md

 -------------------------------------------------------------------------------------------------
-In our source files, we provide the following way to input data from txt files:
+In our source files, we provide the following way to input data from the txt file:

 Required data format: <br>
 Assume the problem size is $n$, then the first $n$ rows should be $y_1,....,y_n$, the ($n$+1)-th to 2$n$-th rows are the weights, i.e., $w_1,...,w_n$, the (2$n$+1)-th to (3$n$-1)-th are $\lambda$s, i.e., $\lambda_1,....,\lambda_{n-1}$, and the 3$n$-th to (4$n$-2)-th are $\mu$s, i.e., $\mu_1,....,\mu_{n-1}$.
 For example, if $n=2$, the txt file reads: